English at St Amand's

 Mark making is the first stage of writing and our children in EYFS love to do this in many ways!
 They soon learn to form letters and begin to write words and captions.
 By the end of the year, children begin to construct sentences of their own.

-Story-telling is used to help children in EYFS learn new language and rehearse well-known stories, including fairy tales.
+Story-telling and 'drawing club' are used to help children in EYFS learn new language and rehearse well-known stories, including fairy tales.
 Children are given the opportunity to explore these stories through sequencing tasks, artwork, role play, music and writing activities.

 Oracy and Speaking & Listening